 Process centralization

-LEARN MOREAdults should send requests directly to the new “Service for the Reconstruction of Italian citizenship”, to be created at the Ministry of Foreign Affairs (MAECI)On Roma.
+Adults should submit their applications directly to the new "Service for the Reconstruction of Italian Citizenship," to be created within the Ministry of Foreign Affairs.
+(MAECI), In Rome.

 This new central body will have exclusive jurisdiction to process citizenship applications from adults residing outside Italy.
 Applications will be sent exclusively by post, with original paper documentation and proof of payment of the consular fee.
 MAECI may hire specialized operators to digitize, file and assist in the processing of these applications, at the cost of which the applicant will be responsible.

-Communications between the citizen and MAECI will take place via email, including for notifications.
-If citizenship is recognized, the information will be forwarded to the competent Italian Comune and to the consulate of the applicant's jurisdiction.
-If the request is denied, the return of the documents will also be the responsibility of the applicant.
+Communication between the citizen and MAECI will occur via email, including notifications.
+If citizenship is granted, the information will be forwarded to the relevant Italian Comune and consulate in the applicant's jurisdiction.
+If the application is denied, the return of the documents will also be the applicant's responsibility.

 The deadline for completing the process will be 48 months, counting from the receipt of the documentation, replacing the previous deadline of 24 months.
 The annual limit of applications to be accepted in the first two years will be equal to the total number of applications processed by the consulates in the previous year.